- Agendas and Minutes

 - Teaching Policies and Procedures

-IV.
+III.
 Teaching Policies and Procedures

-IV-1 Class Schedules and Teaching Assignments
+III-1 Class Schedules and Teaching Assignments

 In advance of each semester, the Registrar sends to the college deans and to the department chairpersons requests for lists of classes offered.
 Department chairpersons are responsible for determining the schedule of courses to be taught, and for assigning courses to individual faculty members.
 In making course schedules and teaching assignments, consideration should be given to the course offerings required to meet student needs, areas of faculty specialization, appropriate balance of time for teaching and research, equity of load between faculty members, and other factors.
 After being prepared in the department, course schedules and faculty teaching assignments are approved by the college dean and submitted to the Registrar.
 Changes in the time or place of class meetings, or in the number of class meetings per week, should be made only after the expressed approval of the department chairperson.
 Department chairpersons are expected to notify their dean and the Office of the Registrar of all class changes.